Battle for the Planet of the Credential Providers

 Of course, this is very important when you want to deliver some more MFA instead of only requiring a simple PIN.
 In my opinion, only requiring a PIN to unlock your device is not the safest solution out there.

-Why you might ask?
-In my opinion, A lot of people are using a simple pin code or when you allow the possibility to use all characters they just enter their Microsoft 365 password as Pincode.
-A way better solution would be requiring two unlock factors.
+Why, you might ask?
+In my opinion, many people are using a simple PIN code, or when you allow the possibility to use all characters, they just enter their Microsoft 365 password as a PIN code.
+A better solution would require two unlock factors.

 Don’t get me wrong, not using WHfB is way way worse than using a PIN.
 Of course, WHfB satisfies the requirements for MFA in AAD but there is more to this story!

-It’s obvious when you are requiring MFA, the Microsoft Authenticator App is what you need.
-It will increase the user experience a lot when you configured the password-less option and the possibility to sign in with your phone.
+When you require MFA, the Microsoft Authenticator App is what you need.
+Configuring the password-less option and the possibility of signing in with your phone will greatly enhance the user experience.

-So why not use it to log on to your Windows 10 device?
-Luckily this functionality is already out there some time.
+So why not use the Authenticator App to log on to your Windows device?
+Luckily, this functionality has been available for some time.

 What’s new in Windows 10, version 1809 – What’s new in Windows | Microsoft Docs

-In my opinion, it’s very weird I can not find any up to date information about this?
-Except for another warning when you want to configure the corresponding CSP.
+It’s very weird that I can not find any up-to-date information about this, except for another warning when you want to configure the corresponding CSP.

 That’s great, the same warning.
-I’m done with all the warnings, let’s see how and if it works.
-One thing I learned for sure, it really depends if you have an existing WHfB enrolled device or a clean enrolled device.
-I will show you my experience with my existing Windows 10 device.
+I’m done with all the warnings; let’s see how they work, and if they work.
+One thing I learned for sure is that it depends on whether you have an existing WHFB-enrolled device or a clean-enrolled device.
+I will show you my experience with my existing Windows 10/11 device when I wanted to log in with the Microsoft Authenticator app

-To briefly sum up? what I did to get this working properly and also some other information:
+When you want to log in using the Microsoft Authenticator app, you must enable/configure the Web Sign-in provider.
+Let me briefly sum up what I did to get this working properly and also some other information:

 1. Conditional Access / Require MFA